 Stepping into an Arabian Fairy Tale in Yemen“I audibly gasped when I entered the Old City of Sana’a, for it was as if I had just arrived in a town lifted from the pages of an Arabian fairytale.
 The taxi drove through the twisting roads which lay at the bottom of narrow canyons of towering thin buildings, with facades resembling gingerbread houses decorated with vanilla frosting.
 Men dressed in loose earthy-coloured clothes with a solid jambiya (dagger) hanging from the front of their belts idled to their destination and children frolicked in the streets, squealing and chasing each other in frivolous games.

-I immediately plunged into the marvel that is Old Sana’a, and in doing so, stepped back to an age many centuries past, men would haggle at the donkey markets at the price of their beasts, camels still being used to grind oils, and the sharp sound of metal marked the work of a blacksmith.
-The souqs (markets) contained a array of items; everything from spices, grains, through to clothing and oversized brass ornaments.
-Some shops were small, no more than two metres wide but much deeper, whilst others were more substantial so one could walk inside.
+I immediately plunged into the marvel that is Old Sana’a, and in doing so, stepped back to age many centuries past, men would haggle at the donkey markets at the price of their beasts, camels still being used to grind oils, and the sharp sound of metal marked the work of a blacksmith.
+The souqs (markets) contained an array of items; everything from spices, grains, through to clothing and oversized brass ornaments.
+Some shops were small, no more than two metres wide but much deeper, while others were more substantial so one could walk inside.
 I was gaining a lot of attention from people during my roamings because I seemed to be the only tourist in the city.
-In fact, it took three days before I managed to meet other foreigners.
+It took three days before I managed to meet other foreigners.

 A noticeable absence in Sana’a were the women, for the only time one would espy them in any number was near to sunset, when for a brief time, the streets became theirs, as their darkly clad packs swarmed through the markets.
-Many times women would lower their eyes when I passed them, but occasionally some would establish eye contact with me – it is remarkable what beauty can be conveyed in a person’s eyes.
-I would always smile in acknowledgment and sometimes, their eyes would briefly sparkle as they smiled in return.
+Many times women would lower their eyes when I passed them.
+Still, occasionally some would establish eye contact with me – it is remarkable what beauty can be conveyed in a person’s eyes.
+I would always smile in acknowledgement, and sometimes, their eyes would briefly sparkle as they smiled in return.

 The role of women in this society is very controlled and restricted – as much by societal pressures than any legal regulations.
 During my visit to Yemen, I only saw a handful of women who wore the hijab, the rest opting to cover their full face with the niqab.